Kevin-Arias/Pathfinding-Visualizer/README.md

 2. Begin server on terminal.
 I use the following command: python -m http.server
 3. Once server is running, open your browser and go to localhost:8000
 4. Program should now be running and on display.
 Have fun and happy pathfinding!

+\n

+* Users can hold and drag starting and ending node (green and red respectively)
+* Users can also click and drag on any cells and a barrier will be created.